Our campaign

 Local builders train 71% of the apprentices in the construction industry.

-In our recent State of Trade Survey, we found that at least one third of FMB members are struggling to recruit carpenters, bricklayers and general labourers.
+In our recent State of Trade Survey, we found that more than one third of FMB members have experienced job delays as a result of difficulties in recruiting carpenters, bricklayers and general labourers.
 The FMB utilises our strong link with government to influence policies that favour the various skills challenges within the construction industry.

 The FMB regularly meets with MPs in Parliament as well as sits of various boards alongside the Construction Industry Training Board (CITB).
 This means our members can contribute their views to decision makers.
 We also have a dedicated policy group which brings together FMB members who are passionate about training and industry partners like the CITB, Institute for Apprenticeships and representatives of colleges.